 Comprehensive transition planning from foster care to real world

 A distinct majority of children face homelessness within six months of the transition from a foster care into the real world.
-They are unprepared for the struggles and challenges of surviving in an actual world without any economic, moral, or emotional supoport, they have a hard time in survival.
+Without any economic, moral, or emotional supoport, they have a hard time in survival.